 Humans, after all, aren’t perfect.
 It’s possible that bad requirements will find their way into your scope.
 It’s possible that important requirements will be overlooked.
 It’s possible that you won’t realize this until the end of your project.
 With requirements, we can’t always guarantee 100 percent accuracy.

 On the other hand, I’ve found that looking at test coverage in terms of lines of code executed is a good way to measure code quality on a surface level.
-For example, why is it that although if your tests cover 100 percent of your requirements and satisfy all exit criteria for release, only 65 percent of your code is covered in your tests?
+For example, even if your tests cover 100 percent of your requirements and satisfy all exit criteria for release, only 65 percent of your code is covered in your tests.

 I agree that this is an extreme example.
 However, this is very likely.
 It could also be a combination of shoddy requirements and squandered development time.

 It’s not uncommon to come across projects where engineers have created far more code than is required.
-There could be a variety of reasons for this, some of which are valid, but I consistently find that ‘excess code’ is an issue for many of my clients.
+There could be various reasons for this, some of which are valid, but I consistently find that ‘excess code’ is an issue for many of my clients.